AlaHashesh/skyjumper/README.md

 2. Tap & hold the left side to move Lucky to the left.
 3. Enjoy the game.

+You may use anything in this code as a guide for a little price (which is to try the game :p)

 Game link on the play store:
 https://play.google.com/store/apps/details?id=alahashesh.com.skyjumper